snabble/Android-SDK/ui-toolkit/README.md

 ## SDK Action Widgets

-the *SDK Action Widgets* are special widgets build into the SDK.
-These widget are self contained and implements a predefined action to trigger if the user taps on it.
+The *SDK Action Widgets* are special widgets build into the SDK.
+These widget are designed to fulfill a specific task.

-### LocationPermission
+### Location Permission

 Widget to ask the user to grant for location permissions.
-After the user has approved access the widget will disapear.
+After the user has approved access the widget will disappear.

 | Parameter     | Type         | Example                                                              |
 |---------------|--------------|----------------------------------------------------------------------|
 | `id`          | `String`     | `"1"`                                                                |
 | `type`        | `String`     | `"snabble.locationPermission"`                                       |

-### StartShopping
+### Start Shopping

 If the user has entered a shop, a tap on the `Start Shopping` button will start the scanner.